nathanielwin/DOMS_Detection/README.md

 # Delayed Onset Muscle Soreness (DOMS) Detection 🚴🏼‍♀️💪
 Hey there!
 Welcome to my DOMS Detection project.

-🚀 In this project, I'll give you a sneak peek into how I processed data, trained a machine learning model, and managed to deploy it into a microcontroller (Mikromedia 7 with STM32F746ZG chipset) using MikroC Pro for ARM.
+🚀 In this project, I'll give you a sneak peek into how I processed data, trained a machine learning model, and managed to deploy it into a microcontroller (Mikromedia 7 with STM32F746ZG chipset) using MikroC Pro for ARM to finally detect DOMS in realtime using EMG sensors.
 So, buckle up, and let's dive in!

 **NOTES:**
 - Hardware used: a Microcontroller (Mikromedia 7 FPI Capacitive with STM32F746ZG MCU Card), 3 EMG Click, USB UART Click, and Electrodes.